tekktrik/build-mpy/README.rst

 ======================= ===================================================================== ==================== =====================================================================
      Argument Name                                 Description                                       Default                              Notes
 ======================= ===================================================================== ==================== =====================================================================
-github-token            Your GitHub token                                                     N/A                  N/A
-mpy-cross-version       The version of mpy-cross to download and use                          8.0.5                You can specify any version from ``https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/mpy-cross`` zip-filename            The name of the ZIP file that will be attached                        "mpy-release.zip"    N/A mpy-directory           The directory to search for files to compile                          "." (top folder)     Becomes the basis for filepaths in ``mpy-manifest-file`` mpy-manifest-file       A file with a list of files to compile or exclude                     ""                   If none is given, all files in ``mpy-directory`` are used
+github-token            Your GitHub token                                                     N/A (required)       N/A circuitpy-version       The version of CircuitPython to download and use                      N/A (required)       You can specify any version from ``https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/mpy-cross`` zip-filename            The name of the ZIP file that will be attached                        "mpy-release.zip"    N/A mpy-directory           The directory to search for files to compile                          "." (top folder)     Becomes the basis for filepaths in ``mpy-manifest-file`` mpy-manifest-file       A file with a list of files to compile or exclude                     ""                   If none is given, all files in ``mpy-directory`` are used